dpurge/VMPacker/README.md

 vagrant package –base VM_NAME_IN_VIRTUALBOX –output LOCATION_BOX_FILE

+You can use the environment variable VAGRANT_HOME to specify the location of .vagrant.d

-Add in the configuration section of the vagrant file:
+Add the configuration section of the vagrant file:

 Vagrant.configure("2") do |config|
     ...